Privacy-first analytics · cookieless marketing · ethical SEO Written by Sophie Darge

 Optional: Set Up Custom Goals

-Plausible supports goal tracking for measuring conversions without invasive tracking.
-Common goals for WordPress sites:
+Plausible supports goal tracking for measuring specific conversions.
+Common setups for WordPress sites:

 • Newsletter signups.
-Track form submissions by adding a custom event to your email opt-in form.
+Track form submissions with a custom event on your opt-in form.

 • CTA button clicks.
-Add the class plausible-event-name=CTA+Click to any button element.
+Add the class plausible-event-name=CTA+Click to any button.
+[FACT-CHECK: verify CSS class syntax is current]

 • File downloads.
-Enabled automatically with enhanced measurements — tracks PDF, ZIP, and other file downloads.
+Automatic with enhanced measurements — tracks PDF, ZIP, and other downloads.

 • 404 pages.
 Also automatic with enhanced measurements.
-Shows which broken links visitors are hitting.
+Shows which broken links are actually getting hit.

 Plausible vs Google Analytics: Quick Comparison